 Additionally, practice and development workshops, led by employers, will facilitate the sharing of knowledge, enabling genuine two-way street working.

-The application window opened on Wednesday 12 June and remains open until midday on Friday 13 September 2019.
-There are three waves of opportunity to apply.
-Wave one applications must be submitted by 12pm on 21 June, wave two applications by 12pm on 12 July, and wave three applications by 12pm on 13 September.
+The application window closed on Friday 13 September 2019.
 There are 175 placements available across England and the intention is that they take place across all regions.
 Further details are available in the flyer and guidance to applicants documents available below.

 The Industry Insight partner in the north is Grimsby Institute of Further and Higher Education.
 In the south, it is AELP.